-The new tax law passed at the end of 2017, Tax Cuts and Jobs Act (TCJA), includes not only a greatly reduced 21% corporate tax rate, but it also includes a significant deduction for certain businesses that have what the tax code refers to as qualified business income (QBI).
+The new tax law passed at the end of 2017, Tax Cuts and Jobs Act (TCJA), includes not only a greatly reduced 21% corporate tax rate, but it also includes a significant deduction for certain businesses with what the tax code refers to as qualified business income (QBI).
 This qualified business income deduction (QBID) is detailed in IRC §199A, and will be valid for tax years 2018 to 2025.
 Qualified business income is income earned by typical pass-through entities, such as partnerships, limited liability companies, and S corporations, but also includes certain estates and trusts.
 Although not typically characterized as a pass-through entity, sole proprietorships are also included.
-Additionally, qualified income received from qualified real estate investment trusts (REITs) and publicly traded partnerships (PTPs) are also eligible for the deduction, but slightly different rules apply to this deduction, so they will have to be calculated separately.
+Additionally, qualified income received from qualified real estate investment trusts (REITs) and publicly traded partnerships (PTPs) are also eligible for the deduction, but slightly different rules apply to this deduction, so they must be calculated separately.
 The deduction equals 20% of qualified business income.
-However, this deduction is considered to be a below-the-line deduction, meaning that adjusted gross income (AGI) and self-employment tax are not reduced by the deduction.
+However, this deduction is considered a below-the-line deduction, meaning that adjusted gross income (AGI) and self-employment tax are not reduced by the deduction.
 Neither can net operating losses by increased by the deduction.
 This deduction is deducted from AGI along with the standard deduction or itemized deductions to calculate taxable income.

 Qualified Business Income